Advice

 1. Measure away

 Bring a measuring tape and keep track of the sizes of the rooms that are most important to you.
-If you have a "must-keep" antique banquet cabinet, be sure that it fits the back wall in the dining room.
+If you have a "must-keep" antique banquet, be sure that it fits the back wall in the dining room.
 As you tour the bedrooms, note if your California king-sized bed will fit in the master suite.

 These aren't necessarily deal breakers, but you may find that if you're trying to choose between two homes, room dimensions can be a deciding factor.